Saudi school textbooks teach teens hatred, violence, anti-Semitism

 Trump on Saudi Arabia: 'I want to stick with an ally'Nov.
 19, 201809:33

 In 2004, the State Department designated Saudi Arabia a “country of particular concern” under the International Religious Freedom Act for particularly severe violations.
-It has continued to do so annually since.
+It has done so annually since.
 The act imposes measures on countries for having "engaged in or tolerated egregious violations of religious freedom."

 Such a designation should trigger penalties, including economic sanctions, arms embargoes, and travel and visa restrictions.
 But the U.S. government had a waiver on penalties in place since 2006, allowing Washington to continue economic and security cooperation with Riyadh, according to Human Rights Watch.